 Revised: 7/03

-Related Policy (Code #): 602.1
+Related Policy: 602.1

 Legal Reference (Code of Iowa): §§ 279.8; 280.3, .6

-IASB Reference: 603.9
+IASB Reference: 603.09

 The school district will participate in open enrollment as a receiving district.
-As a receiving district, the board will allow nonresident students who meet the legal requirements to open enroll into the district.
+As a receiving district, the board will allow non-resident students who meet the legal requirements to open enroll into the school district.
 The board will have complete discretion to determine the attendance center of the students attending the school district under open enrollment.
-The policies of the school district will apply to all students attending the district under open enrollment.

-Open enrollment requests into the district that, if denied, would result in students from the same nuclear family being enrolled in different school districts will be given highest priority.
+Open enrollment requests into the school district that, if denied, would result in students from the same nuclear family being enrolled in different school districts will be given highest priority.
 The board, in its discretion, may waive the insufficient classroom space reason for denial for students of the same nuclear family to prevent the division of a nuclear family between two school districts.
-Other open enrollment requests into the district are considered in the order received by the district with the first open enrollment request given a higher priority than the second open enrollment request and so forth.
+Other open enrollment requests into the school district are considered in the order received by the school district with the first open enrollment request given a higher priority than the second open enrollment request and so forth.

 It is the responsibility of the superintendent [or designee] to develop appropriate office procedures and administrative regulations necessary for open enrollment requests.